Mqtth3w/SORT-unipr/README.md

 This folder contain a general clock driven executive.

 ### Project_ap folder
-This folder contain a general clock driven executive with support for aperiodic tasks scheduling in background.
+This folder contain an extended version with support for aperiodic tasks scheduling in background.